edgarberm/dashup/README.md

 #### 🎛️ Draggable and resizable widgets

 Intuitively drag and rearrange widgets within the dashboard to suit your needs.
-Resize widgets dynamically to optimize the layout and maximize content visibility.
+Resize widgets to optimize the layout and maximize content visibility.

-#### ⏸️ Static widgets
+#### ⏸️ Fixes widgets

-Create static widgets for displaying non-interactive information or visual elements.
+Create widgets that can't be resized or moved, not even by other widgets!

-#### Serialized layout
+#### 🗂️ Serialized layout

 Save and load the dashboard layout effortlessly using a serialized format.